DoctorLogicProduct/dltest/_pages/products/growth-accelerators/growth-accelerators.md

     icon:
     - img: "/img/product-icons/growth-accelerators.svg"
       alt: "DoctorLogic Growth Accelerators"
-  headline: "Accelerate Practice Growth"
+  headline: "Grow Your Practice As Fast As You Want"
   text: "For today’s medical practice, fast growth is the optimal goal but may seem in the stars.
-With the right winning formula you can grow as fast as you want.
-Our Growth Accelerators are a solid return on investment and when added to your marketing plan, can help your medical practice reach new heights."
+Our Growth Accelerators are a solid return on investment and when added to your marketing plan, can help your practice reach new heights."
   btn:
   img: "/img/products/growth-accelerators/hero-img.svg"
   alt: "DoctorLogic Growth Accelerators"